-On $10 billion per year for conversion to green , an important but small step that will not reverse our current course toward a catastrophic future.
+On climate change, the infrastructure bill includes only $10 billion per year for conversion to green energy, an important but small step that will not reverse our current course toward a catastrophic future.
 Investments in a Green New Deal must be bookended by corresponding reductions in the military budget if we are to correct the US government’s perverted and destructive priorities in any lasting way.
-This means standing up to the weapons industry and military contractors, which the administration has so far failed to do., the infrastructure bill includes only
+This means standing up to the weapons industry and military contractors, which the Biden administration has so far failed to do.

 The reality of America’s 20-year arms race with itself makes complete nonsense of the US claims that the recent arms build-up by China now requires Washington to spend even more.
 China spends only a third of what the US spends.
 What is driving China’s increased military spending is its need to defend itself against the ever-growing US war machine that has been “pivoting” to the waters, skies and islands surrounding its shores since the Obama administration.

-military alliance with the United Kingdom and Australia, and his request for a further increase in military spending to escalate a dangerous arms race with China that the US started in the first place, reveals just how far has to go to live up to his own rhetoric, on diplomacy as well as on .told the General Assembly that “as we close this period of relentless war, we’re opening a new era of relentless diplomacy.”
-But his exclusive new
+Biden told the UN General Assembly that “as we close this period of relentless war, we’re opening a new era of relentless diplomacy.”
+But his exclusive new military alliance with the United Kingdom and Australia, and his request for a further increase in military spending to escalate a dangerous arms race with China that the US started in the first place, reveals just how far Biden has to go to live up to his own rhetoric, on diplomacy as well as on climate change.

 That will require the United States to seriously reduce the military budget and commit to peaceful, practical diplomacy with China and Russia.
 Genuinely moving on from our self-inflicted military failures and the militarism that led to them would free up the US to enact programs that address the real existential crisis our planet faces.